Google App Ditches Assistant Settings on Android: Here’s How to Access Them Now

 - Google Home app: Navigate to

-Settings > Home features > Google Assistant > Manage all Assistant settings
+Settings > Home features > Google Assistant > Manage all Assistant settings. - System Settings: Go to

-Settings > Apps > General > Assistant
+Settings > Apps > General > Assistant.

 Some users have also noticed the absence of 'Gemini' in the Google app settings, though this is expected as the page is primarily dedicated to Google Search settings.
 These changes come ahead of a broader deprecation of the mobile Google Assistant, which will see more features integrated into other apps like Gboard and Google Home.